XDeric/ios-structs-classes-lab/README.md

 What will the value of `charles.homePlanet` be after the above code run?
 What about the value of `charlesFromJupiter.homePlanet`?
 Why?

+charles.homePlanet will be pluto while charlesFromJupiter.homePlanet will be jupiter because it was changed

 ## Question 5